TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-The interpretability of DNNs explain how they make predictions for given inputs\mcite{selvaraju:gradcam,fong:mask}.
+{RQ$_9$:\,{\em Does interpretability help mitigate backdoor attacks?}} -- The interpretability of DNNs explain how they make predictions for given inputs\mcite{selvaraju:gradcam,fong:mask}.
 Recent studies\mcite{Tao:nips:2018,Guo:2018:ccs} show that such interpretability helps defend against adversarial attacks.
 Here, we explore whether it mitigates backdoor attacks.
 Specifically, for a pair of benign-trojan models and 100 pairs of clean-trigger inputs, we generate the attribution map\mcite{selvaraju:gradcam} of each input with respect to both models and ground and target classes, with an example shown in Figure\mref{fig:example}.

 We measure the difference ($\ell_1$-norm normalized by image size) of attribution maps of clean and trigger inputs.
 Observe in Table\mref{tab:map-difference} that their attribution maps with respect to the target class differ significantly on the trojan model, indicating the possibility of using interpretability to detect the attack.
-Yet, it requires further study whether the adversary may adapt the attack to deceive such detection\mcite{adv}.
+This finding also corroborates recent work on using interpretability to identify possibly tampered regions in images\mcite{sentinet}.
+However, it may require further study whether the adversary may adapt the attack to deceive such detection\mcite{adv}.